dev-xo/remix-saas/docs/guide/09-deployment.md

 Some `.env` variables, like `GITHUB_CLIENT_ID` has been skipped, in order to keep the deployment process as simple as possible.

-5. After setting the Envs, ensure your app has successfully seeded the Stripe Plans _(you can check that from Fly Metrics Dashboard)_ and comment out the seed script from `docker-entrypoint.js`.
+5. After setting the Envs, ensure your app has successfully seeded the Stripe Plans _(you can check that from your Fly App Live Logs)_ and comment out the seed script from `docker-entrypoint.js`.
 Lastly run `fly deploy` again.

 ```ts
 // Comment me out after the first deployment ❗.